 Interest.
 Interest is charged on taxes paid late even if an extension of time to file is granted.
 Interest is also charged on penalties imposed for failure to file, negligence, fraud, gross valuation overstatements, and substantial understatements of tax from the due date (including extensions) to the date of payment.
 The interest charge is figured at a rate determined under section 6621.
 Penalty for late filing of return.
-A fund that does not file its tax return by the due date, including extensions, may be penalized 5% of the unpaid tax for each month or part of a month the return is late, up to a maximum of 25% of the unpaid tax.
+A fund that does not file its tax return by the due date, including extensions, may be penalized 5% of the unpaid tax for each date, including extensions, may be penalized 5% of the unpaid tax for each month or part of a month the return is late, up to a maximum of 25% of the unpaid tax.
 The minimum penalty for a return that is over 60 days late is the smaller of the tax due or \$100.
 The penalty will not be imposed if the fund can show that the failure to file on time was due to reasonable cause.
 Funds that file late must attach a statement explaining the reasonable cause.